GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry

 \subsection{Dataset for Group Behavior in Collaborative Immersive Environment}

-While several open-source datasets are available with group setup~\cite{projectaria}, none perfectly align with capturing group behavior in collaborative tasks.
-For instance, the Aria Synthetic Environments Dataset does not capture interactions among people as it mainly contains procedurally-generated interior layouts with simulated device trajectories.
-Similarly, the Aria Digital Twin Dataset's focus on single-user and the Aria Everyday Activities Dataset's limitation of interaction to at most two people do not fulfill our research requirements.
-This is because studies in small group behaviors are typically observed in groups of at least 3-4 members.
-Additionally, datasets such as the Stanford 2D-3D-Semantics (2D-3D-S) and UCSD MR OpenRooms primarily cover static environments or limited user interactions~\cite{armeni2017joint,li2021openrooms}.
-Moreover, a recent Egocentric Concurrent Conversations Dataset~\cite{ryan2023egocentric}, which contains $50$ participants, only focuses on a social conversation without collaborating on a common virtual task.
-This gap necessitates designing a framework for collecting new data effectively tailored to study group collaboration in MR collaborative setups.
-One of the contributions of this paper is conducting a user-study\footnote{Our user study follows an approved IRB protocol.} creating a new dataset with $44$ participants forming $11$ groups, each group collaborating on the same task independently.
-We will discuss the details of this user study in Section~\ref{sec:user}.
+Existing open-source datasets, while valuable, do not adequately capture group behavior in collaborative MR tasks.
+For instance, the Aria Synthetic Environments Dataset lacks human interactions, while the Aria Digital Twin and Everyday Activities Datasets are limited to single-user or two-person interactions~\cite{projectaria}.
+Other datasets like Stanford 2D-3D-Semantics and UCSD MR OpenRooms focus on static environments or limited user interactions~\cite{armeni2017joint,li2021openrooms}.
+Even the recent Egocentric Concurrent Conversations Dataset~\cite{ryan2023egocentric}, despite including 50 participants, only captures social conversations without collaborative virtual tasks.
+Given that small-group behavior studies typically require 3-4 members per group, these existing datasets fall short of our research needs.
+To address this gap, we designed a framework for collecting data specifically tailored to study group collaboration in MR environments.
+As a key contribution of this paper, we conducted a user study\footnote{Our user study follows an approved IRB protocol.} creating a new dataset with 48 participants forming 12 groups, each collaborating on the same task independently.
+This dataset enables us to analyze group behavior in MR collaborative setups more effectively.
+Details of this user study are presented in Section~\ref{sec:user}.